Baruch House Publishing

 Israelites Required to Live in Booths for Seven Days during the Feast of Tabernacles

-Posted on April 3, 2022 by admin Posted in History MB
+Posted on April 3, 2022 by rmd Posted in History MB

 What were the “booths” that the Israelites were required to live in during the Feast of Tabernacles, as commanded in Leviticus 23?
 And what was the point of such a strange command?